|Programmer's Guide To Theory - Lambda Calculus|

 The basic lambda

-First we have the three rules that define what a lambda term is.
+In the case of Lambda calculus, first we have the three rules that define what a lambda expression is:

-Examples of lambda terms along with an explanation of their structure:
+Examples of lambda expressions along with an explanation of their structure:

 To make sure you follow, let's parse the final example.